June 6, 2023

 What I decided to do instead of teaching

-I received my degree in Elementary Education in 2008, a year that was not great for landing a job.
+I received my degree in Elementary Education in 2008, a year that was not great for landing a job in the classroom.
 So life took me in another direction.

 I spent nearly nine years working as a television producer for Twin Cities Live, a lifestyle show at the ABC-TV station here in Minneapolis.
 It was a lot of fun.
 Every day was something new.
-I was able to produce multiple weddings, including one in Mexico.
+I produced multiple weddings, including one in Mexico.
 I also executed multiple trips with viewers, including a two week cruise of the Mediterranean, where we were able to meet the Barbary macaques of Gibraltar.

 I had no experience in television producing.
-But thanks to the well-rounded education I received at college, the activities I was involved with at Gustavus, and the people I met along the way, I received a boost.
+But thanks to the well-rounded education I received in college, the activities I was involved with at Gustavus, and the people I met in my life, I had a solid base.
 I also had started working part-time at the TV station when I was in college, and quickly got to know all of my coworkers.
-You never know where the next opportunity will come from.
+I live each day with the mentality that you never know where the next opportunity will come from.

 Right at the beginning of the COVID pandemic, I left the world of television and took a job at a nonprofit.
 But I couldn’t stay away from TV for long.
 In July 2021, I rejoined KSTP-TV, the ABC affiliate here in Minneapolis, in a new role.
-I am now an executive producer for a brand new, weekday lifestyle television show called Minnesota Live.
-If you live in the Twin Cities, check it out weekdays at 9:00 a.m.
-It is really exciting to shape and craft something from scratch.
+I was able to create a new lifestyle show from scratch.
+Minnesota Live is on weekdays at 9:00 a.m.
+I am currently the Executive Producer of Local Programming at KSTP-TV, and oversee Minnesota Live, and the long-running Twin Cities Live, which has been on the air for over 15 years.

-At NASA to adjudicate the fastest circumnavigation of the earth via by poles by airplane.
+At NASA to adjudicate the fastest circumnavigation of the earth via both poles by airplane.

 In addition to my current full-time job, I work as an adjudicator for Guinness World Records.
 The Minneapolis Star Tribune followed me to a record attempt and wrote a feature article on me in 2019.
-My favorite record I have witnessed is the largest cheese board/platter in Madison, Wisconsin.
-It weighed in at 4,437 pounds.
+My favorite record I have witnessed is the longest fingernails on a pair of hands.

 Thanks to my jobs, I have talked in front of crowds big and small over the years and have a microphone in my hand often, hence the name of this website, Give Me The Mike.